tfarina/isengard/c/namingconventions.md

 ## Pascal Case

-The PascalCase convention capitalizes the first letter of each word, with no spaces or underscores between them.
+PascalCase is a naming convention where all words start with a capital letter and are joined without separators.

 ## Camel Case

-The camelCase convention capitalizes the first letter of each word except the first one, with no spaces or underscores between them.
+camelCase is a naming convention where the first word starts with a lowercase letter, and each subsequent word starts with a capital letter, with no separators.

 ## Snake Case

-snake_case is a naming convention where all letters are written in lowercase and each word is separated by an underscore.
+snake_case is a naming convention where all words are written in lowercase and separated by underscores.

 ## Screaming Snake Case

-SCREAMING_SNAKE_CASE is a naming convention where all letters are written in uppercase and each word is separated by an underscore.
+SCREAMING_SNAKE_CASE is a naming convention where all words are written in uppercase and separated by underscores.

 ## Kebab Case

-kebab-case is a naming convention where all letters are written in lowercase and each word is separated by an hyphen.
+kebab-case is a naming convention where all words are written in lowercase and are separated by hyphens.

 ## Flat Case